Pangong Tso Panorama

 Getting Acclimatized To The Altitude

-Leh, the capital of Ladakh is at an altitude of 3,524 meters (11,562 ft), so it’s important to acclimatize after coming into the city, before travelling further within Ladakh.
+Leh, the capital of Ladakh is at an altitude of 3,524 meters (11,562 ft), so you need to acclimatize after coming into the city, before traveling further within Ladakh.
+We spent a day resting and getting acclimatized to the place.
+Consult an experienced doctor if you need an anti-altitude pill.

 We boarded our flight from Pune to Delhi and flew on from there to the tiny Leh airport.
-Upon arrival, a MakeMyTrip representative met us at the airport and transferred us by car to the 3-star Grand Willow hotel in Leh.
+Upon arrival, our travel guide met us at the airport and transferred us by car to the Grand Willow Hotel in Leh.

 After checking in at the hotel, we took their advice and rested for the day, having all our meals in the hotel dining room.
 The food was simple and not bad for a budget trip.